dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 cases:

 1. Xarray/Pangeo workloads on the 100TB scale
-2. NVIDIA benchmarking (GPUs make computing fast, so other costs become relatively larger)
+2. NVIDIA RAPIDS workloads on large tabular data(GPUs make computing fast, so other costs become relatively larger)
 3. Some mystery use cases inside of some hedge funds